Looking for an authentic, offbeat destination in Thailand? Find out why Pranburi should be on your radar.

 If you’re lucky, you might even spot a glimpse of a giant monitor lizard (which is, essentially, a living breathing modern day dinosaur.
 No Joke.) camouflaged in the marshy roots.

-In addition, you can also see the mangroves by visiting Pranburi Forest Park, which is one of the more popular places that tourists like to go around here.
+In addition, you can also see the mangroves by visiting Parc forestier de Pranburi, which is one of the more popular places that tourists like to go around here.

 Travel tips for Pranburi, Thailand